wuciawe/wuciawe.github.io/_posts/2014-08-21-design-pattern-part-4.md

 #### Intent

-Encapsulate a request as an object, thereby letting you parametrize clients with different requests, queue or log requests, and support undoable operations.
+Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 #### Examples